-The Zoom LiveTrak L-12 will allow you to record up to fourteen individual tracks to your DAW or to an SD card.
+The Zoom LiveTrak L-12 will allow you to record up to fourteen individual tracks to your DAW (12 inputs plus the Master Out) or to an SD card.

-The final two channels are stereo inputs which can be on ¼” TRS jacks or RCA connectors.
+The last two channels are stereo inputs which can be on ¼” TRS jacks or RCA connectors.

-The L-12 can also be used to overdub additional parts either in your DAW or internally.
-The maximum recording quality of this mixer is 24-bit/96kHz.
+The Zoom Livetrak L-12 can also be used for overdubbing, either in the DAW or internally, and the maximum recording quality of this mixer is 24-bit/96kHz.

-In USB mode, you can transfer projects and files to a connected drive.
+USB mode: You can transfer projects and files to a connected drive.

-The L-12 has the auto record function, which will basically start recording as soon as it detects a certain dB level.
+Lastly, the L-12 has the auto record feature, which will basically start recording as soon as it detects a certain dB level.

 It does everything you need it to do, be it recording a live band, rehearsals, or even just for doing some solo home recording, this mixer will do everything while still being very easy to use and intuitive.